sumitdas1984/Sign-Language-Detection/README.md

 # Sign Language Detection Using CNN

 This project aims to classify sign language for number 0 to 9 using Convolutional Neural Network.
 The classifier trained is able to correctly determine all the example images and achieves relatively high accuracy of above 90% on the test set.
+This classifer will be used for building a sign language recognition application.

 ## Getting Started